Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 For documents up to roughly 320 pages, ChatGPT Plus or Claude.ai Pro handle a single-pass summary comfortably.
-For 320-2,500 pages, use Claude.ai Pro or Gemini Advanced (both at 1M-token context windows).
+For 320 to 2,500 pages, use Claude.ai Pro or Gemini Advanced (both at 1M-token context windows).
 For research synthesis across many long documents, NotebookLM's chunking approach is more practical.
 QuillBot is not a viable option for any document over about 25 pages.

 A "context window" is the maximum amount of text an AI model can process in a single pass.
 Measured in tokens (roughly 0.75 words each), it sets the hard ceiling for document length.
 A 100-page document contains approximately 33,000 tokens.
 A 300-page legal deposition is roughly 100,000 tokens.
 A 1,000-page reference manual is 330,000+ tokens.

 An important nuance: large context windows do not mean uniform attention.
 Current models exhibit a mild attention bias toward the beginning and end of very long documents.
-A 600-page document processed through Claude will produce a better summary of Chapter 1 and the conclusion than of Chapter 17.
 For documents where middle-section detail is critical, use a conversational approach (NotebookLM or Claude's chat interface) with targeted questions about specific chapters rather than asking for a single summary.

-Adobe Acrobat AIFull document (varies)Tested up to ~200 pagesAcrobat subscriptionHandles most legal/corporate docs; limit less clear
+Adobe Acrobat AIFull document (varies)Tested up to ~200 pagesAcrobat sub Most legal/corporate docs

 Detail loss in middle sections